GetAssuredDev/GetAssured-Business/_posts/2017-11-20-getassured-christmas-giveaway-find-out-how-to-win-dollar50-grab-credits-from-us.md

 Just follow the 3 steps below to be eligible for this giveaway^:

 1\.
-Login to your account on GetAssured* (Psst.
+Login to your account on GetAssured *(Psst.
 Activate your account if you haven’t already done so.
 Head over to your email for the link!)*

 2\.
 Give our platform a whirl and leave a request to speak to an advisor

 3\.
 Meet up with our advisor before 31 January 2018

-Hurry and log in now as this giveaway^ is only valid for the first 10 users that manage to meet-up with our advisors!
+Hurry and log in now as this giveaway^ is only valid for the first 10 users that  meet-up with our advisors!

 **^Terms and Conditions**